A Ticket to Ride - You Can Never Return (Writer's Challenge)

 You can never return.”

 Boston?
 You can never return?
 With that his eyes popped open.
-And he looked down on the man in the seat and heard the porter say, this man has passed away
+As his spirit left him and he looked down on the man in the seat that was himself and heard the porter say, this man has passed away

 …..as the song played on..........

 “Charlie looked around and sighed